Feasibility Report

 The Common Entry Points - Who Needs Feasibility and When

 People arrive at the feasibility question from different directions.
-The buyer evaluating a hillside lot is asking a different question than the homeowner whose house burned down, and both are asking different questions than the owner who's two years into design and just got a cost estimate that blew up their budget.
-The analysis adapts to the entry point, but the core methodology is consistent: evaluate the site, estimate the cost, identify the risks, and give the owner the information they need to make a decision.
+The buyer evaluating a hillside lot is asking a different question than the homeowner whose house burned down, and both are asking different questions than the owner who already owns a lot and is preparing to build.
+The analysis adapts to the entry point, but the core methodology is consistent: evaluate the site, estimate the cost, identify the risks, and provide the information the owner needs to make a decision.

 Buying a Hillside Lot